werdl/tint/README.md

 The game is as close to the original as possible, but there are a few differences.
 Nevertheless, it's probably the closest to the original that you'll ever find in the UNIX world...

+i have made some minor modifications (concatenating into a single file, couple of little patches)
+    - werdl